 Complete MTD setup — everything included, no hidden extras

 Yes — if your combined self-employment and/or property income exceeds the threshold, MTD applies regardless of whether you also have PAYE employment income.
 The threshold is based on gross self-employment and property income only — your employment income is not included in this calculation.
-However, employment income will still need to be reported through the Final Declaration at year-end, just as it is currently reported via Self Assessment.
+However, employment income will still need to be reported through the Final Declaration at year-end.

-Each missed quarterly submission earns one penalty point under HMRC's points-based system.
+Each missed quarterly submission earns one penalty point under regulatory's points-based system.
 Four points results in a £200 financial penalty, with further charges for each subsequent failure.
 Points also accumulate for late End-of-Period Statements and Final Declarations.
-NVH sets up automated reminders, manages all submissions on your behalf, and sends you WhatsApp confirmation once each submission is received — making missed deadlines extremely unlikely.
-In the event of a technical issue, we liaise with HMRC directly.
+NVH sets up automated reminders and coordinates with your existing advisers to ensure submissions are completed on time — making missed deadlines extremely unlikely.